RaissaFondjo/Group_6_Final_Project/README.md

 - Supplement data with more current data from Airbnb
 - Add unsupervised learning to cluster patterns within the dataset, which could uncover relationships within variables
-- Performing a qualitative assesment of how reviews affect Airbnb price
+- Performing a qualitative assessment of how reviews affect Airbnb price

 ## Anything the team would have done differently